We’ll save you the trouble of figuring out which one is the winner of ExpressVPN vs PureVPN: ExpressVPN is better in all

 Netflix and China

-Ah, Netflix – the bane of VPNs in 2018.
+Ah, Netflix – the bane of VPNs.
 This one’s simple – PureVPN claims you can use it to stream Netflix US content, but in reality, you can do so only with atrociously diminished speeds.
 ExpressVPN claims the same, but in their case, it’s actually true.

 Both VPNs have custom apps for all the main platforms, plus browser extensions for Chrome and Firefox, and a router app.